chuongmep/bim42.github.io/_posts/2018-03-24-ifc-for-revit-2.md

 ![Naming the classification]({{ "/assets/2018/03/13 - MyOwnClassification.jpg" | absolute_url }})

-You can also type in a description associated with you Reference code, in the following format:
+You can also add a description associated with your Reference code by typing it with the following format:

 {% highlight text %}
 <Classification_Code>:<Description_Of_The_Code>